osbuild/image-builder/README.md

 Q: Does this require a backend.
 A: The osbuild binary is used to actually build the images but beyond that no setup is required, i.e. no daemons like osbuild-composer.

+Q: Can I have custom repository files?
+A: Sure!
+The repostories are encoded in json in "<distro>-<vesion>.json", files, e.g. "fedora-41.json".
+See these [examples](https://github.com/osbuild/images/tree/main/data/repositories).
+Use the "--datadir" switch and place them under "repositories/name-version.json", e.g. for:
+   "--datadir ~/my-project --distro foo-1" a json file must be put under "~/my-project/repositories/foo-1.json.

 ## Project